 There are two different types of licenses and permits: state and federal.

 Not all businesses require a federal license or permit.
-Click here for the list of businesses that require a federal permit.

 Without a business license, you will not be legally allowed to operate your business, so definitely don’t skip this step.

 A seller’s permit also is necessary if you plan on selling products.
 The government requires you to track your sales of products to report any sales tax that you may have generated.